St Lawrence Church

 A charitable Trust - The Friends of St Lawrence Church - was set up to ensure that funds are available to maintain this important village asset.
 Supporters and new members are always welcome.

-There are forty-seven WW1 and two WW2 Commonwealth War Graves to the north of the church.
-The names and other details of those buried there can be found here.
+There are forty-seven WW1 and two WW2 Commonwealth War Graves to the north of the church, details on the Commonwealth War Graves page here.

 St Lawrence Church has joined the Small Pilgrim Places Network.
 Small Pilgrim Places are Christian spaces which lend themselves to quiet prayer and reflection.
-St Lawrence is open between the hours of 10.00 am and 4.00 pm for this purpose.
+St Lawrence is normally open between the hours of 10.00 am and 4.00 pm for this purpose.
 There is a special pew with some prayer resources available.
-For more information about the Small Pilgrim Places Network, click the logo (opens in new window).
+For more information about the Small Pilgrim Places Network, click the logo.